 Swiss registration does several things at once:

 Your employer cannot fully pay you without your AHV number, and your AHV number comes from registration.
-This is why your employer will usually push you to register in your first week.
+This is why your employer will usually ask you to register in your first week.

 EU/EEA nationals - the standard process